aiven/aiven-docs/docs/products/clickhouse/howto/integration-databases.md

 ## View integration databases

 1. Log in to the [Aiven Console](https://console.aiven.io/).
-1. In the **Services** page, select an Aiven for ClickHouse service you want to check integration databases for.
+1. In the <ConsoleLabel name="Services"/> page, select an Aiven for ClickHouse service you want to check integration databases for.
-1. In your service's page, select **Databases and tables** from the sidebar to discover your integration databases in the **Databases and tables** list.
+1. In your service's page, select <ConsoleLabel name="databasestables"/> from the sidebar to discover your integration databases in the **Databases and tables** list.